 Next we popped out onto the cutest little microbrewery called the Florida Keys Brewing Company.
 We each had a beer, did a little more exploring around town and headed back to get ready for dinner.

 At night we had dinner at the Morada Bay Beach Cafe which was cute, casual and just what we were looking for.
 It was nothing too fancy but had delicious fresh fish.
 Perfect way to enjoy outdoors on the water and under the pretty clear skies we lucked out with.
 I definitely recommend this restaurant for the scenery and food!
 I had coconut encrusted mahi mahi and Brian had the blackened snapper, both delicious.
 And of course we had key lime pie for dessert and it was on point.

-We rode our bikes home and were asleep before 10.
-We woke up at 7 with no interruptions all night long and slept with the doors to our patio open and listened to the ocean… Shamefully I asked Brian if there was a noise machine on, “no” he remarked, “that’s actual noise, like from nature”.
+After dinner we rode our bikes home and were asleep before 10.
+The next morning we woke up at 7 with no interruptions all night long.
+We slept with the doors to our patio open and listened to the ocean.
+Shamefully I asked Brian if there was a noise machine on, “no” he remarked “that’s actual noise, like from nature”.

-The next morning we rented fishing rods and went fishing off the pier of the Cheeca and I caught my first ever fishie!
+The next morning we rented fishing rods and went fishing off the pier of the Cheeca.
+And I caught my first ever fishie!
 I made Brian take it off the hook and then we threw it to a patiently waiting pelican and watched him gobble it down.
-I loved fishing and can’t wait to do more of it, as long as I have someone handling the actual fish (I just like holding the rod in the water and pulling the catch out from the water)!
+I loved fishing and can’t wait to do more of it.
+As long as I have someone handling the actual fish.
+I just like holding the rod in the water and pulling the catch out from the water!

 We took our bikes into town and had breakfast at Mangrove Mike’s Cafe which was great.
 There was a sweet little farmers market across the street as well with lots of freshly baked goodies and local produce.